The Basics: Overview

 Stress is a normal part of life.
 But if your stress doesn’t go away or keeps getting worse, you may need help.
 Over time, stress can lead to serious problems like depression or anxiety.

-- If you've lived through a traumatic event (like a tragedy, crime, or natural disaster), find out about treatment for PTSD, or post-traumatic stress disorder.
+- If you've lived through a traumatic event (like a major accident, crime, or natural disaster), find out about treatment for PTSD, or post-traumatic stress disorder

 A mental health professional (like a psychologist or social worker) can help treat these conditions with talk therapy (called psychotherapy) or medicine.
 Learn more about talk therapy.